 Step by Step

-- To maintain a long spine you have to bend from the hips, and keep lengthening from the pubic bone to the breast bone.
+- To maintain a long spine, bend from the hips, and keep lengthening from the pubic bone to the breast bone.

-Or - watch Marlene Henny's pose tutorial
+Watch Marlene Henny's pose tutorial

 - Stretches the back and the insides of the legs